-Q. What is the difference between an Associate of Arts/Science and a Bachelor of Arts/Science degrees?
+Q. What is the difference between Associate of Arts/Science and a Bachelor of Arts/Science degree?

-A. Community College (like Los Angeles City College) offers the Associate of Arts and Associate Science degrees.
-It requires that you complete a minimum of 60 units of general education and/or major classes.
-At Los Angeles City College there are two plans that can be followed for an Associate of Art or Associate of Science degree.
-(Please see a counselor for further explanation.)
-The Associate of Arts and Associate of Science degrees are offered at two year colleges.
+A. Two-year Community Colleges like Los Angeles City College offer Associate of Arts (AA) and Associate of Science (AS) degrees.
+These degrees typically require that you complete 60 units of general education and major classes.
+At LACC, there are two general education plans that can be followed for an Associate of Art or Associate of Science degree.
+Please meet with a counselor for more information.

-A four-year college or university offers the Bachelor of Arts and Bachelor of Science degrees, which are more, advanced.
-It requires that you complete a minimum of 120 semester units (depending on your major) before graduating with the Bachelor's degree, enrolling in 60 lower division units at the community college, and approximately 60 upper division units at the university.
+Four-year colleges and universities offer Bachelor of Arts (BA) and Bachelor of Science (BS) degrees, which are more advanced.
+Bachelor's degrees typically require that you complete a minimum of 120 semester units (depending on your major) before graduating with your degree.
+As a transfer student, you can complete 60 lower division units at the community college, followed by approximately 60 upper division units at the university.

 Q. What is the difference between "lower division" and "upper division" classes?

 Community colleges do not offer upper division classes.
-Some community college classes may number above 299 but these classes are for specialized certificate programs.
-Usually you must take lower division courses before enrolling in upper division.
+Some community college classes may number above 299 but these classes are often for specialized certificate programs.
+You must usually complete lower division courses before enrolling in upper division.